Spurious Letters Patent of former prime minister W.L. Mackenzie King

 The now defunct British North America Act provided a means whereby the Governor General may provide auxiliary public bodies to "aid and advise" him in governing the colony, the Dominion of Canada'.

 Ottawa, in wanting to maintain the driver's seat, dreamed up this scheme of their 'Letters Patent', whereby they could remain in positions of power and control, by having.their.so-called appointed Governor General rubber stamp anything they would refer to him.
-It was, and still is, a power grab, which continues circumventing the truth of the sovereignty of the Provinces.
+It was and still is, a power grab, which continues circumventing the truth of the sovereignty of the Provinces and thus We the People in them.

 What they did in contriving this document in 1947, 16 years after the Statute of Westminster had nullified all Letters Patent for all time, was to copy the original mutatis mutandis.

-There never was any Canadian confederation, even up to this moment now; and there should be now; the Provinces having received full power to do so, they should now do so!
+There never was any Canadian confederation, even up to this moment now.
+It was all a lie.
+So today the Provinces having received full power to create a proper We the People constitution, they should now do so!

 Will the Provinces' MLAs (Member of the Legislative Assembly) do something about it?
 Apart from people in each province 'barking at their heels'..No.

-The answer to doing anything that would provide a future benefit lies in maturity, unselfishness, and caring for others and future generations.
+The answer to doing anything that would provide a future benefit for We the People lies in maturity, unselfishness and caring for others and future generations.

-The heritage is available to the Provinces; the heritage so graciously provided by Britain.
+The heritage is available to the Provinces; the heritage so graciously provided by Britain with the Statute of Westminister.
 Past generations wanted a proper federation for so long a time.
 Thanks to Britain we now have it.
 But, after being granted by Britain, it was smothered and 'buried' by selfish central Canadian control planners to the hurt of all Canadians.

 Some people excuse themselves throughout life, acting upon things daily which only concern them at the moment, caring little, if at all, about the future of the country and/or the future of their and other children in it.
 They prefer to 'leave it all to another'.